-- 1. Click the Add button.

-- 2. Enter a Salvo Key List Name.
+- 1. Click the Modify a List radio button. - 2.
+Click the Add button. - 3.
+Enter a Salvo Key List Name.
 Salvo Key List names are one to eight characters in length and are constructed using uppercase letters, numbers, and spaces.
-The first character must be a letter.

-- 3. Select the key Number, Type and Value.

-- 4. Click the Modify button to transfer this information to the Salvo Key List New Contents list box.

-- 5. Repeat steps 3 and 4 until all desired keys have been defined.

-- 6. Click the OK button.

-- 7. Click the Exit button.
+The first character must be a letter. - 4.
+Select the key Number, Type and Value. - Click the Modify button to transfer this information to the Salvo Key List New Contents list box. - 6.
+Repeat steps 4 and 5 until all desired keys have been defined. - 7.
+Click the OK button. - 8.
+Click the Select List for Panel radio button. - 9.
+Select the new list from the Salvo Key List drop box. - 10.
+Click the Exit button.